Something big is building at SAIT.

 📌 Design-build team: Bird Construction Inc. (general contractor), GEC Architecture (design services), Altus Group (project management).

-Flip through the gallery to see renderings of the exterior design concept for the new Taylor Family Campus Centre.
+Flip through the gallery to see design renderings of the new Taylor Family Campus Centre.

 Rendering of the exterior design concept for the new Taylor Family Campus Centre